Tiago-Minuzzi/HamleTE/README.md

 Clustering of repeats is disabled by default.
 If you would like to cluster the repeats to reduce redundancy, please, use the flag `--clust`.
 Example:

 `python3 hamleTE.py -f genome.fasta --clust`

+To use the repeats mode change the mode flag as follows:

+`python3 hamleTE.py -m r -f genome.fasta`

 To use the classifier mode change the mode flag as follows: